 Some of the most important parts of a pay package aren’t listed with the numbers, at least initially.
 The benefits each agency offers surrounding pay and time off can make or break the total amount of money you earn on the entire assignment.
 As seasoned travelers know, it’s important to look at your total hours and pay for the whole assignment, not just week to week.

 At Travel Nurse Across America, we offer Guaranteed Pay.
 Many contracts allow a hospital to call off a set amount of shifts without penalty to the hospital.
-When that occurs to a traveler on contract with TNAA their per diems are not affected.
+When that occurs to a traveler on contract with TNAA, their per diems are not affected.
 However, many agencies will not pay per diems or retract them if the traveler doesn’t get their hours as a result of low census.
-Depending on the contract and the amount of allowable low census call-offs by the hospital this could result in a difference of thousands of dollars between a nurse traveling with TNAA vs. another agency.
+Depending on the contract and the amount of allowable low census call-offs by the hospital, this could result in a difference of thousands of dollars between a healthcare professional traveling with TNAA vs. another agency.
 So, look at it this way – it might appear as if one company is paying $50-$100 more, but if your contract states that the agency has the right to cancel one shift every other week without pay, think about how much money you would lose over the course of the entire contract.
 With Guaranteed Pay, you know exactly how much pay you’ll be receiving, regardless of any canceled shifts.

 Do Your Homework

 Comparing pay packages from different travel nursing companies is difficult.
 With so many intricate details and many companies throwing important information into tedious fine print, it’s often hard to do an “apples to apples” comparison.
 To make the fairest assessment possible, make sure to take your time and consider important factors beyond just the pay you’ll be taking home, like benefits, time off and taxes.